acerekovic/deep-group-happiness/README.md

-Tensorflow Deep Group Happiness
+Deep Group Happiness
 ===============================

-We release Deep Group Happiness framework, presented the paper: A. Cerekovic: A deep look into group happiness prediction from images, in Proceedings of the 2016 ACM on International Conference on Multimodal Interaction ICMI'16, preprint [2].
+We release Deep Group Happiness framework, presented the paper:

+A. Cerekovic: A deep look into group happiness prediction from images, in Proceedings of the 2016 ACM on International Conference on Multimodal Interaction ICMI'16, preprint [2].

 The framework uses Tensorflow models to predict group happiness from images, as follows:

 1. Face Detection model, trained with [Tensorbox] (https://github.com/Russell91/TensorBox) [4]
 2. Face Happiness prediction model